thunderseethe/thunderseethe.github.io/content/posts/lowering-base.md

 let bar = TyFun(b, Fun(Var(b), Var(b)));
 ```

-This `TyFun` has a problem.
 `foo` and `bar` are not equal because `a` does not equal `b`.
-But they really should be.
+But they should be.
-It's true these type variables are literally different, but for all intents and purposes they are the same.
+It's true these type variables are syntactically different, but for all intents and purposes they are the same.
+We'd like to ignore this frivolous difference in names.
+Names only exist to track where we substitute types when we apply our type function.

+`a` and `b` are substituted the same way in `foo` and `bar`, so `foo` and `bar` should be equal.
 We can `TyApp` any type to both `foo` and `bar`, and we always get equal types back.
 `foo` may not equal `bar`, but `TyApp(foo, Int)` equals `TyApp(bar, Int)`.

-We'd like to ignore this frivolous difference in names.
-Our variables `a` and `b` are used the same way in their respective bodies.
 That's enough for us to consider their types equal.
 Equating things in this way is called [alpha equivalence](https://en.wikipedia.org/wiki/Lambda_calculus#Alpha_equivalence).

 We could accomplish this with a custom `Eq` implementation for `Type`.
 If we can find a substitution for our names to make two types equal then we know they're alpha equivalent.
 For `foo` and `bar`, we could either substitute `a` for `b` in `foo` or vice versa in `bar`.
-Hang on, finding substitutions sounds an awful lot like unification.
+That sounds awful familiar.
+Where else do we try to find a substitution for our type variables to make things equal?
+Unification!
+That would just be unification in disguise.
-We're supposed to leave unification behind in the type checker.
+We were supposed to leave unification behind in the type checker.
 This approach works, but we want something faster for our `type_of` check.

 Tackling the problem from another direction proves more fruitful.